 It’s something we don’t have to think about very often: which side of the road to drive on.
 Britain and its dominions have always kept left because, apparently, it meant a passer’s sword arm was in the right place.
 The French, their dominions, and now 62 per cent of other countries, drive on the right because it was Napoleon’s wish.
 Changing sides is, to most countries, inconceivable.

-Over the next four years every junction and intersection was fitted with a new set of signs, signals and lines, covered with a layer of black tape ready to be unveiled on the day.
-Psychologists initiated an education programme that involved placing ‘Dagen-H’ logos on everything from milk cartons to T-shirts, and even included a ‘Dagen-H’ song contest, aired on national television (the winning entry, performed by The Telstars, was Håll dig till höger, Svensson (Keep Right, Svensson), written by journalist Peter Himmelstrand).
+Over the next four years every junction and intersection was fitted with a new set of signs, signals and lines, covered with a layer of black tape to be unveiled on the day.
+Psychologists initiated an education programme that involved placing ‘Dagen-H’ logos on everything from milk cartons to T-shirts, and even included a ‘Dagen-H’ song contest, aired on national television (the winning entry, performed by The Telstars, was entitled Håll dig till höger, Svensson (Keep Right, Svensson), written by journalist Peter Himmelstrand).

-On the morning of Sunday 3rd September 1967, the day of changeover, all non-essential traffic was banned from the roads between 1am to 6am.
+On the morning of Sunday 3rd September 1967, the day of changeover, all non-essential traffic was banned from the roads between 1am and 6am.
 Any vehicles still on the road at 4:50am had to come to a complete standstill, change sides, and proceed again ten minutes later, at exactly 5am.
 In Stockholm, Malmö and some other towns, the traffic ban was longer – from 10am on Saturday to 3pm the next day – giving workers enough time to reconfigure more complex intersections.